trennlinie

 Fletch: "We still haven't got a record contract at all, we're really proud that our deal with Mute is based on trust, we're proud of the fact that we could go out tomorrow and sign to EMI!"[30]

-This sentence is funny, of course, because one day DM would be a part of EMI when Mute Record was sold to it.
+This sentence is amusing because one day DM would be a part of EMI when Mute Records was sold to it.

 References: